Automation -- 24/7 Autonomous Agents

 From ADO event to agent execution -- every webhook is routed, deduplicated, rate-limited, and dispatched.

-Two PR agents triggered automatically, eight work-item agents triggered by ADO tags (Jira label support planned).
+Two PR agents triggered automatically, eight work-item agents triggered by ADO tags, and SimpleAgent triggered by a comment via an Azure-native Service Hook (Jira label support planned).

 PR Agents (automatic — no tags)